Sarahsolus/contao-bootstrap-designer-plugin/README.md

 ## Notes

-- due to Contaos link element structure I had to cheat myself around with own styling classes for links.
+- due to Contaos link element structure some own classes concerning the hyperlinks had to be added.
--

 ## Future Plans